Military training centers of civilian universities (Russia): Mission

 Furthermore, some military training centers pursue programmes of training reserve non-commissioned officers and reserve enlisted personnel, which are reduced curriculums compared to officer's programme.
-These programmes graduates are commissioned as a sergeant/1st class petty officer (non-commissioned officer programme) or private/seaman (enlisted personnel programme), are exempted from military draft, are not to obliged to serve, and are enrolled in mobilization human resource.
+These programmes' alumni enter service as a sergeant/1st class petty officer (non-commissioned officer programme) or private/seaman (enlisted personnel programme), are exempted from the military draft, are not to obliged to serve, and are enrolled in the mobilization human resource pool.

 Organizational structure

-Typical military training center has following structure:
+Typical military training center has the following structure: